-LOS ANGELES, CA / ACCESSWIRE / April 19, 2017 / Lundin Law PC, a shareholder rights firm, announces a class action lawsuit against Graña y Montero S.A.A. ("Graña y Montero" or the "Company") (GRAM) concerning possible violations of federal securities laws between July 24, 2013 and February 24, 2017, inclusive (the "Class Period").
-Investors, who purchased or otherwise acquired the Company's shares during the Class Period, should contact the firm prior to the April 28, 2017 lead plaintiff motion deadline.
+LOS ANGELES, CA / ACCESSWIRE / April 7, 2017 / Lundin Law PC, a shareholder rights firm, announces the filing of a class action lawsuit against NantHealth ("NantHealth" or the "Company" (NH) concerning possible violations of federal securities laws.
+Investors, who purchased shares (1) pursuant and/or traceable to the Company's initial public offering ("IPO") on or about June 1, 2016; and/or (2) between June 1, 2016 and March 6, 2017, inclusive (the "Class Period") should contact the firm prior to the May 8, 2017 lead plaintiff motion deadline.

 No class has been certified in the above action yet.
 Until a class is certified, you are not considered represented by an attorney.
 You may also choose to do nothing and be an absent class member.

-Lundin Law PC was established by Brian Lundin, a securities litigator based in Los Angeles devoted to upholding shareholders' rights.
+Lundin Law PC was founded by Brian Lundin, a securities litigator based in Los Angeles dedicated to upholding shareholders' rights.

 SOURCE: Lundin Law PC